 The issue of domain shift is one that has been addressed by many other works in literature.
 For instance, federated learning has been proposed to leverage many small datasets shared between hospitals to generate a single, large model from them \cite{liu_feddg_2021}.
 Another approach has been to modify network architectures to learn differently from the same data, and then use those various approaches cooperatively for performing the final prediction \cite{chen_cooperative_2021}.
 Other studies, have made use of data augmentation, or have incorporated meta-learning strategies to exploit different characteristics from the training data in a self-supervised manner \cite{zhou_domain_2022}.

-Another subset of domain generalisation methods forgo using additional data and instead seek to improve the features learned by a network to make them more globally relevant to the task.
+Another subset of domain generalisation methods forgo using additional data and instead seek to improve the features learned by a network to make them more relevant to the task.
 Clustering and patch-based constraints have been used to improve generalisation in road segmentation \cite{zhang_transferring_2020}, and have been shown to reduce the accuracy loss caused by domain shift.
-The idea behind using constraints is to enforce consistency even if doing so may hurt the training accuracy.
-This is akin to seeing the domain shift problem as an overfit: the constraints have a regularizing effect that encourages the network to learn more globally applicable features.
+The idea behind using constraints is to enforce consistency even if doing so may lead to a decrease in the training accuracy in a particular epoch.
+This is akin to seeing the domain shift problem as an overfit scenario: the constraints have a regularizing effect that encourages the network to learn more globally applicable features.

 Following the promising results of constraints for domain generalisation, in this work we drew inspiration from superpixel-based methods \cite{zhang_transferring_2020} applied to reduce the domain shift generated by a switch from synthetic to real data.
-Through the use of SLIC, a superpixel grid is generated, without requiring any prior training.
+Through the use of SLIC, a superpixel grid is generated without requiring any prior training.
 In the context of our work, the domain shift we observe arises from different light modalities used in endoscopic interventions.
-We demonstrate that superpixel patch consistency not only improves results when switching from real to synthetic data, but also increases performance when different lighting modalities are used.
+We demonstrate that superpixel patch consistency not only improves results when switching from real to synthetic data as implemented in existing literature, but also increases performance when different lighting modalities are used.